Nonpoint Source Pollution Prevention:

 Clean Water Act 319 Program

-Project Manager – Ken Clark, Water Quality Program Coordinator
+Project Manager – Ken Clark, Director, Water Resources Division

-Bacteria and nutrients from livestock, pet wastes and faulty septic systems.
+- Bacteria and nutrients from livestock, pet wastes and faulty septic systems; and

 The goal of the NPS Management Program is to reduce NPS pollution on the Nez Perce Reservation, restore and maintain degraded systems/habitats, preserve natural ecosystems, and educate landowners and the general public.
 To date, the program has fenced over 100 miles of stream, planted several hundred miles of riparian vegetation, assisted landowners in no-till farming practices, obliterated or repaired roads that were negatively impacting water quality and helped to install off-site watering structures for livestock.